Which of the following is NOT a primary function of the integumen... | Channels for Pearson+

 1

-Step 1: Begin by identifying the primary functions of the integumentary system.
+Step 1: Begin by reviewing the primary functions of the integumentary system.
 The integumentary system includes the skin, hair, nails, and associated glands.
-Its main roles are protection, sensation, thermoregulation, and synthesis of vitamin D.
+Its main roles are protection, regulation, and synthesis of certain substances.

-Step 2: Analyze each option provided in the question.
-For example, 'Sensation of touch' is a primary function of the integumentary system because sensory receptors in the skin detect stimuli such as pressure, temperature, and pain.
+Step 2: Understand that the synthesis of vitamin D is a key function of the integumentary system.
+When the skin is exposed to sunlight, it helps convert cholesterol into vitamin D, which is essential for calcium absorption and bone health.

-Step 3: Evaluate 'Protection against pathogens.'
-This is also a primary function of the integumentary system, as the skin acts as a physical barrier to prevent the entry of harmful microorganisms.
+Step 3: Recognize that protection against pathogens is another primary function of the integumentary system.
+The skin acts as a physical barrier, preventing harmful microorganisms from entering the body.

-Step 4: Consider 'Regulation of body temperature.'
-This is another primary function of the integumentary system, achieved through mechanisms like sweating and vasodilation or vasoconstriction of blood vessels in the skin.
+Step 4: Note that regulation of body temperature is also a primary function.
+The integumentary system achieves this through mechanisms like sweating and adjusting blood flow to the skin to maintain homeostasis.

-Step 5: Examine 'Production of blood cells.'
-This is NOT a primary function of the integumentary system.
-Blood cell production occurs in the bone marrow, which is part of the skeletal system, not the integumentary system.
+Step 5: Finally, identify that the production of red blood cells is not a function of the integumentary system.
+This process occurs in the bone marrow, which is part of the skeletal system, not the integumentary system.

 Watch next